wp-plugins/design-approval-system/readme.txt

  * Added: Additional admin CSS improvements.

 = Version 2.4 =
- * Fixed: Show Desing Option.
+ * Fixed: Show Design Option.
 We removed an extra comma causing error when using jQuery 1.8.0+

 = Version 2.3 =
  * NEW: DAS Videos page to admin menu!